 A Family Trauma

 Then all of these issues took second place to a horrifying personal blow.
-In April 1989, the Gore family attended the Baltimore Orioles' opening day game.
+In April 1989 the Gore family attended the Baltimore Orioles's opening day game.
 Leaving the stadium, six-year-old Albert Gore III broke away from his father's grip and darted into the street.
 A car struck him and threw him into the air, leaving him broken and bloody.
-"Albert's accident stopped us cold," Tipper Gore recorded.
-They stayed with their son until his release from the hospital, and spent the next two years helping to restore his body and spirit.
+"Albert's accident stopped us cold," Tipper Gore recalled.
+They stayed with their son until his release from the hospital and spent the next two years helping to restore his body and spirit.